IowaStateAerospaceCourses-Rozier/homework-0-latex-and-revision-control-basics-wallinjosh/Markdown_Example/EXAMPLE.md

 where myBranch is the user's working *branch* (a separate copy of the files contained in the repo that may be changed without affecting the primary working version for other users).

+## Good documentation

+Successful projects, even those completed by a single person, require complete documentation.
+The true hallmark of good documentation is twofold: all aspects of the system need to be discussed in a way that eliminates ambiguity and increases understanding, while also evolving as the system changes to encapsulate data found only from use.
+LaTeX and Git support this goal by providing a typesetting system for capturing technical information, as well as a version tracking system to store and distribute updates.